All the Feral, Fierce Things: A Wildfire Memoir

 Exploring the History of the University of Minnesota’s Cloquet Forestry Center

 To tell these stories, Clare interviewed over 40 foresters, land managers, professors, students and Cloquet-area community members, including members of the Fond du Lac Band on whose reservation the CFC resides.
 Throughout the collection, audio clips and historical and contemporary photos are integrated into the narratives to help tell these dynamic stories.
-The collection ends by looking to the future and asking CFC staff and Fond du Lac Band members to envision what changes the coming years will bring to the Cloquet Forestry Center.
+The collection ends by looking to the future and asking Fond du Lac Band members and CFC staff to envision what changes the coming years will bring to the Cloquet Forestry Center.

 Listen to Clare discuss the collection in her talk “Enlivening Research Through Storytelling: An Exploration of the Methods Behind 60 Years at the Cloquet Forestry Center,” presented at the Sustainable Forests Education Cooperative’s 2021 Forestry and Wildlife Research Review.